 - Play “flip flop” match game to look for sets of equations that follow the commutative property.

-- Teach fact families and that 3 numbers can be written as 4 different equations (2 addition and 2 subtraction).
+- Teach fact families, and that three numbers can be written like four different equations (2 addition and two subtraction).

 - Practice decomposing whole numbers into its parts.